Instruction Guides

 Due to ongoing regulatory changes by Immigration, Refugees and Citizenship Canada (IRCC), the information and handouts below may be updated frequently as information is released.
 Check this page often for up to date information.

-Please Note: The above information is only applicable to current international students at SFU.
+Please Note: The below information is only applicable to current international students at SFU.
 While we do our best to ensure that information provided is accurate and current, please be aware that these are not legal documents and all information provided is subject to change at any time.
 Please refer to the individual guides above to see when the information was last updated.

 For updated policies and legal information, it is your sole responsibility to refer to the Immigration and Refugee Protection Act and RegulationsImmigration, Refugees and Citizenship Canada, or other official direct sources, as applicable.
 If you have any questions or concerns, please check with an International Student Advisor, Immigration Specialist.